wickett/continuous-delivery-class/README.md

 Install Docker Desktop from https://www.docker.com/ You will need to allocate at least 4 GB of RAM to Docker to run all these containers (Preferences...
 Resources).
 More is better.

+## Using Windows?
+If you are using Windows, please install the Windows Subsystem for Linux (https://docs.microsoft.com/en-us/windows/wsl/install) and you should be able to follow along with the class.

 ## Version Control in Action with git
 * Install homebrew from https://brew.sh